-When it comes to building a comprehensive jobsite safety program, one of the biggest challenges contractors have is making sure there aren’t any weak spots in their written policies or how those policies are enforced.
+One of the biggest challenges contractors have is making sure there aren’t any weak spots in their written jobsite safety policies or how they're enforced.

 To learn which construction safety regulations are top of mind at the Occupational Safety and Health Administration (OSHA), look no further than its annual list of the most frequently cited serious violations.
 This data can be used not only to make sure construction companies address what OSHA believes are the most important issues, but also as de facto resource allocation guide that identifies which areas of safety might need more attention.